 2806 Fireplaces Factory Built 2806.1.2 - Factory-built fireplaces shall be testing-agency listed and shall be installed in accordance with the conditions of the listing.
 (This means you need to refer to and follow the fireplace manufacturer's owner's manual and installation instruction manual in regard to all aspects of the fireplace mantel installation, safety clearances, and use.)

 National Fire Code

-The National Fire Code exists to protect homeowners, to avoid creating unsafe situations that can result in a fire burning your home and possibly causing the loss of life.
-The National Fire Code dictates that any combustible material (e.g., wood mantel or similar trim) must be at least six inches from the firebox opening and an additional inch of clearance is needed for every 1/8 inch the combustible material or trim protrudes.
+The National Fire Code exists to protect homeowners.
+The primary goal is to help you avoid creating unsafe situations that can result in a fire burning your home and possibly causing the loss of life.
+The National Fire Code dictates that any combustible material (e.g., wood mantel or similar trim) must be at least six inches from the firebox opening.
+An additional inch of clearance is needed for every 1/8 inch the combustible material or trim protrudes.

 You should always refer to and observe any and all warnings in the owner’s manual/installation guide for your fireplace.
 Contact the manufacturer of the fireplace if you don't have an owner's manual.
 Generally speaking, the term zero-clearance means that ‘inside’ the wall into which the fireplace is recessed, you can bring wood or framing right up to the insulated fire-box, or up to stand-offs that are built-in.
 Some zero-clearance fireplace products have labels and/or instructions listing 1/2" or more clearance to certain parts.
 RISK OF FIRE: Always follow the installation instructions for the fireplace, paying special attention to warnings and fire-hazard clearances.
 If there is any doubt, you should contact the manufacturer of the fireplace itself.
 An improper installation of the unit, mantel, surround, or hearth can lead to a fire-hazard which can cause personal or property damage and/or loss of life.